 FOR 145 INTRODUCTION TO MAPPING: 2 hours.
 One lecture and one two-hour laboratory period.
-Provides the student with a basic understanding of map reading and the use of map symbols.
-Practical experience in freehand lettering and mapping of forestry and wildlife areas for acreage determination.
+This course is designed to provide the student with a basic understanding of map reading, the use of map symbols, basic drafting and plotting techniques, as well as provide experience in freehand lettering and mapping of forestry and wildlife areas for acreage determination.
 Fall, Winter, and Spring.